MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `gasPrice`: The Node will not pay more than this number of wei for gas to complete a transaction.

-* `mnemonicSeedOpt`: This is a secret string of hexadecimal digits that corresponds exactly with the mnemonic phrase.
+* `mnemonicSeedOpt`: This is a secret string of hexadecimal digits that corresponds exactly with the mnemonic phrase, plus any "25th word" mnemonic passphrase.
 You won't see this if the password isn't correct.
 You also won't see it if the password is correct but the seed hasn't been set yet.

-* `consumingWalletOpt`: This object has subfields that tell about the consuming wallet.
-Nothing here is secret, so if you don't get this field, it's because it hasn't been set yet.
-  *  `derivationPath`: This is the derivation path (from the mnemonic seed) of the consuming wallet.
+* `consumingWalletDerivationPathOpt`: This is the derivation path (from the mnemonic seed) of the consuming wallet.
 More than likely, it's m/44'/60'/0'/0/0.
-  * `address`: The wallet address for the consuming wallet.

-* `earningWalletOpt`: This object has subfields that tell about the earning wallet.
-Nothing here is secret, so if you don't get this field, it's because it hasn't been set yet.
+* `earningWalletAddressOpt`: The wallet address for the earning wallet.
+This is not secret, so if you don't get this field, it's because it hasn't been set yet.
-  *  `derivationPathOpt`: If the earning wallet is derived from the mnemonic seed (which it will be if the Node generated the wallet pair), this is the derivation path used for it.
-More than likely, it's m/44'/60'/0'/0/1.
-If the earning wallet was not derived from the mnemonic seed, or if it is but the Node doesn't know that, this field will be omitted.
-  * `address`: The wallet address for the earning wallet.

 * `pastNeighbors`: This is an array containing the Node descriptors of the neighbors the Node is planning to try to connect to when it starts up next time.